sophon-org/sophon-light-node/README.md

     -e PORT=<PORT you want the service to run.
 It defaults to 7007> \
     -p <External acessible PORT>:<Internal port defined above, or defaults to 7007> \
     sophonhub/sophon-light-node

+# Don't forget to change to sophonhub/sophon-light-node:latest-stg for testnet in case you have both images
 ```

 ## Reliability